mberkayersoy/Maze_Explorer/README.md

 # Maze_Explorer

-Find your way out of the maze without touching the obstacles.

 ## Gameplay

 Find the ladder inside the maze.
 If you touch any obstacle in the maze you will return to the starting point.